Last updated on October 21st, 2023 at 03:09 am

 Age Restrictions for Knife Ownership in North Carolina

-In North Carolina, concealed carry laws regarding pocket knives are strictly enforced.
-Concealed carry is defined as carrying a weapon or other item on one’s person in such a way that it is not visible to the public.
-This includes items like firearms, switchblades, and even pocket knives.
+Concealed carry laws regarding pocket knives are strictly enforced in North Carolina.
+Concealed carry is defined as carrying a weapon in such a way that it is not visible to the public.
+This includes items like firearms and knives.
+It is illegal to carry concealed bowie knives, dirks, daggers, or razors unless on one’s own premises.
+However, an “ordinary pocketknife” is exempt from this restriction.

 Preemption Laws Regarding Local Knife Regulations in North Carolina

-Preemption laws regarding local knife regulations in North Carolina are designed to ensure that all citizens of the state have access to consistent, uniform knife laws.
-This is done by preventing cities and counties from enacting their own individual ordinances related to knives.
-In North Carolina, preemption laws for knives fall under Chapter 14-269 of the General Statutes.
+Preemption laws regarding local knife regulations in North Carolina ensure all citizens of the state have access to consistent, uniform knife laws.
+This prevents cities and counties from enacting their own individual ordinances related to knives.

 However, this does not apply if the person carrying the pocketknife has been convicted of a felony involving violence against another person; in such cases, they may still be subject to additional restrictions imposed by local authorities.